Battle of Samarinda: Monteiro's delaying actions

 Still, van Beest Holle remained adamant about continuing the fight along the river to ensure Samarinda II's safety.
 On 1 March, however, AHK consented to Monteiro's plan, if he agreed to continue to river action in case of failure.
 Yet the few troops at his disposal means that Monteiro could not meet this term; he pointed out that he need at least two more companies, to no avail.
 On 5 March, the spies sent reports of an imminent attack on Kota Bangoen via land and river.

 The next day, a patrol from Benua Baroe came in contact with Japanese patrols and retreated back to the town, as Japanese troops began to make camp just one hour away.
 At dawn on 7 March, Tenggarong came under a fierce attack.
 The fighting continued for three hours until 10:00, when the weight of Japanese machine guns and mortars forced the brigade to retreat in panic and disorder to Kota Bangoen.
 Out of 80 troops at Benua Baroe, 10 of them, along with their commander Lt.
-Van Mossel did not reached Kota Bangoen at 02:00 the next day.
+Van Mossel did not reach Kota Bangoen at 02:00 the next day.
 Monteiro instructed the Triton, an OBM tug and a speedboat to wait for him until 06:00, before falling back upstream.

 As the troops from Benua Baroe reached Kota Bangoen, they immediately boarded river vessels along with the rest of Monteiro's troops and left for Moeara Moentai (Muara Muntai) under cover of the aforementioned ships.
 The convoy docked and set up their command post in the town by 05:00 under the distant sound of gunfire.
 Two hours later, several Dutch soldiers arrived in a battered speedboat and informed Monteiro that the combat vessels at Kota Bangoen had engaged with Japanese armored sloops.
 With Triton badly shot up and the OBM tug could no longer be used from the fight, Mahakam, along with disorganized KNIL troops in wooden boats are all that remained of the river force.

 Monteiro decided to organized the last resistance in Samarinda II and went there immediately to inform van Beest Holle of his disposition.
 While en route, however, he received a telegram about the ongoing negotiation between Dutch and Japanese commanders on Java at 09:00.
 At noon, the radio announced the unconditional surrender of all Dutch forces in the Netherlands East Indies, forcing him to lay down his arms and ended the last resistance in East Borneo.